Scottish Aviation Scamp: Concept

 The Scamp was developed by the Project Department of Scottish Aviation as a small, two-seater urban commuter vehicle.
 The department had been thinking about electric vehicles, inspired by the battery-powered tugs used to move baggage trucks at Prestwick Airport.
-These were plugged into charger in the basement of the airport terminal inbetween jobs.
+These were plugged into charger in the basement of the airport terminal in between jobs.
 It was considered sensible that an electric car could be recharged where it would be expected to park, i.e. at the owner's home, with a recharge time of 8 hours overnight considered reasonable.
 The head of the department, Gordon Watson, was at the railway station in his home town when a commuter train was due in.
 He observed wives waiting in cars in the car park to take their husbands on the short journey home.
 He realised the husbands would benefit from having their own car dedicated to the 'station run', for which a small, cheap vehicle would be ideal, with performance, comfort and a wide range of uses not being important for such a specific short purpose.
 This led to Scottish Aviation's concept of an electric car.
 It would be the second car in a household.
 It would probably be used by only one member of that household to undertake, probably on a daily basis, a specific, known journey or pattern of journeys, after which it would be at home and could be completely recharged overnight from a standard 13 amp domestic socket.
 A few quick calculations showed that the electricity cost would be better than 150 miles per gallon.
 The specification that emerged was: